movebit/move/language/move-analyzer/editors/code/README.md

 ## How to Install

-The move-analyzer Visual Studio Code extension works via two components: the extension itself and the `move-analyzer` language server.
+The aptos-move-analyzer Visual Studio Code extension works via two components: the extension itself and the `move-analyzer` language server.

 ### 1. Installing the `move-analyzer` language server<span id="Step1">